 The monthly repayment amount will depend on the completion of the property, hence the term progress payment – also known as progress billing.

-The amount will also be stated in the Sales and Purchase (SNP) agreement under Schedule 3, or Schedule G or Schedule H under the Housing Development (Control and Licensing) Regulations 1989.
+The amount will also be stated in the Sale and Purchase (SPA) agreement under Schedule 3, or Schedule G or Schedule H under the Housing Development (Control and Licensing) Regulations 1989.

 9. Free Moving Cost